pomerium/pomerium/docs/reference/readme.md

 - Type: `string`
 - Optional

-TLS Server Name overrides the hostname you specified in the `to` field.
-If set, this server name will be used to verify server side certificate.
-This is useful when the backend of your service is an HTTPS server with valid certificate, but you want to communicate via an internal hostname or IP address.
+TLS Server Name overrides the hostname specified in the `to` field.
+If set, this server name will be used to verify the certificate name.
+This is useful when the backend of your service is an TLS server with a valid certificate, but mismatched name.

 ### TLS Custom Certificate Authority